Ren-ZY/RUSD/README.md

 Our tool can detect these two recursive functions, including the call chain and location
 ```

-Now we have used this tool to find all the problematic recursive funtions in the stackoverflow CVEs, including:
+Now we have used this tool to find all the problematic recursive functions in those stackoverflow CVEs, including:

 * CVE-2018-20993:  Uncontrolled recursion leads to abort in deserialization
 * CVE-2018-20994:  Stackoveflow when parsing malicious DNS packet